 If the business of the company grows, the scale of the website must also develop and the number of products/services that your business provides to customers will increase.

 Let’s take an example where the initial product number of a business is 500.
-But after a year, due to favorable development and increasing customer demand, you have to expand your product portfolio to more than 1000 products. .
-At this point, the WordPress platform may be increasingly unsuitable for businesses as not only has the number of products increased, but the number of vendors also increases.
+But after a year, due to favorable development and increasing customer demand, you have to expand your product portfolio to more than 1000 products.
+At this point, the WordPress platform may be increasingly unsuitable for businesses as not only has the number of products increased, but the number of vendors has also increased.

 When choosing a Magento platform, you won’t have to worry about this issue anymore.
-Like the basic features listed above, Magento allows businesses to expand more Stores, Websites, and many different languages.
+Like the basic features listed above, Magento allows businesses to expand more Stores, Websites, and many languages.

 2.6.
 User Interface Design (Themes and Design Customization)